btayalew/Project-1-ERS/README.md

 # Employee reimbursement system
 Project Description
 --
 This System manages the reimbursement process for employee's expenses.
-It consists of a frontend using HTML/CSS/JavaScript, a backend using Java, and a PostgreSQL database hosted on AWS RDS.
+It consists of a frontend using HTML/CSS/JavaScript, a backend using Java, and a PostgreSQL database.
 The backend uses JDBC to connect to the database and Javalin to recieve and respond to HTTP requests and responses.
-The frontend uses AJAX to send and reveive HTTP requests and responses.
+The frontend uses fetch to send and reveive HTTP requests and responses.
-Employees can log in and submit their expense requests fro aproval, and view all pending, approved, and denied requests.
+Employees can log in and submit their expense reimbursement requests for aproval, and view all pending, approved, and denied requests.
 Managers can log in and view all pending requests.
 They can approve or deny  pending requests, view all approved requests and all rejected requests.
 They can also view all employees.

 Technologies Used
 --